Youngdo-Kim/Youngdo-Kim.github.io/Research/_posts/2024-03-17-AI-Driven-Enhancements-for-DIHM.md

   <figcaption style="font-size: 0.9em; color: #555;">2.
 Experimental Setup and the Jeffery Equation Fitting</figcaption>
 </figure>

 <br>The parameters of the Jeffery equation fitted from the experimental data showed a similar trend to the theoretical parameter values.
 This result supports the validity of the calculated out-of-plane angle from the Jeffery equation.
 We trained the CNN model using the obtained dataset to minimize the error between the predicted angles θ and the ground truth out-of-plane angle.
-The completed model was able to predict the out-of-plane angle θ with a root mean square error of less than 3.62°.
+The trained model predicted the out-of-plane angle θ with a root mean square error of less than 3.62°.
 Using this model, <strong>flow dynamics of red blood cells in a sudden expansion channel were visualized</strong>.
 Ultimately, we developed a technique that allows for the measurement of the position and orientation of flowing RBCs using only a single image.

 <figure style="margin: 0; text-align: center;">
   <img src="/Research/figures/RBCflow7.png" alt= "Result">